 "If you don't ABSOLUTELY need to be here now, I'd consider getting out now."
 I reply.

 Five seconds later, I look at her.
 Except she's not there.
-In fact, no one is there.
-Everyone, director, producers, cats, dogs, have quickly and near instantly passed me.
+In fact, no one is there anymore.
+Everyone, director, producers, cats, dogs, have quickly and near instantly passed right by me.
 I look to my right.
-There they are, safely on the other stage, and all peering at the flaming tableau through the gaping elephant door.
+There they all are, safely on the other stage, and all peering at the flaming tableau through the gaping elephant door.
 There is now almost no one left on the stage we're working on.

 Miraculously, only thirty seconds are almost up.
 It seems much longer.
 (Near death experiences will do that to you.)
 The flames feel a little warm on my face.
 Kind of like a blast furnace in Hell.
 Fires, by the way, are louder than a freight train.
 The 1st AD yells into his megaphone "Cut!
 Blow it out!"

 And then he's out the door like a shot too, to the safety of the next door stage.

 On cue, six EFX guys pop in, and dump their extinguishers on the roaring inferno.